xrpronin17/xrpl-dev-portal/content/concepts/payment-types/direct-xrp-payments.md

 1. It validates the parameters of the [Payment transaction][].
 If the transaction is structured to send and deliver XRP, the transaction processing engine recognizes it as a direct XRP-to-XRP payment.
 Validation checks include:

     - Checking that all fields are formatted correctly.
-For example, for direct XRP payments, the `Amount` field must be [drops of XRP][].
+For example, for direct XRP payments, the <span class="code-snippet">Amount</span> field must be [drops of XRP][].
     - Checking that the sending address is a funded [account](accounts.html) in the XRP Ledger.
     - Checking that all provided signatures are valid for the sending address.
     - Confirming that the destination address is different than the sender address.
 (It is not sufficient to send to the same address with a different [destination tag](source-and-destination-tags.html).)